 I'd like to share an essay with you that I wrote back in 2011.
-I wrote this essay for an essay contest hosted by a pharmaceutical company whose product I used along our journey to parenthood.
+I wrote this for an essay contest hosted by a pharmaceutical company whose product I used along our journey to parenthood.
 Although I didn't win, I do feel that I did a bang up job recounting our odyssey.
 I'm biased of course!
 My husband told me he believes that the only reason my essay was not selected was because our story was very similar to the previous year's winner, to include the dual-military aspect of our story.
 The truth is, our experience alone and sharing it with people who needed to hear it over the years has made it worth it.
 Today, I want to share our story with you.

 If you, or anyone you know, would like to join a welcoming IVF support group, you will find one on Facebook at IVF Support Group.